spf13/viper/README.md

 ## Getting Values From Viper

-In Viper there are a few ways to get a value depending on what type of value you want to retrieved.
+In Viper, there are a few ways to get a value depending on what type of value you want to retrieved.
 The following functions and methods exist:

  * Get(key string) : interface{}